Getting started in 5 minutes

 cargo build --release

-If everything goes well, your working directory should now have a target
+If everything goes well, your working directory should now have a target directory that looks like this:

 target